slatedocs/slate/source/includes/_api_objects_state.md

+# State

-## A state or province, identifiable by an ISO 3166 subdivision code
+A state or province, identifiable by an ISO 3166 subdivision code

 |||
 |---|---|